corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/operating/clientrpc.md

 ]
 ```

-In order to provide an RPC user with the permission to start any flow, the following syntax can be used: `InvokeRpc.startFlow`, e.g.:
+To grant an RPC user permission to start any flow, use the syntax `InvokeRpc.startFlow`, `InvokeRpc.startTrackedFlowDynamic`, and the listed `InvokeRpc` permissions, as shown in the following example:

 ```groovy
 rpcUsers=[